defuncart/non_steam_artwork/README.md

 # non_steam_artwork

-A linux tool to update artwork for non-steam programs.
+A linux tool to update artwork for non-Steam programs.

 ## Features